typescript-eslint/typescript-eslint/README.md

 ## License

-TypeScript ESLint inherits from the original TypeScript ESLint Parser license, as the majority of the work began there.
+typescript-eslint inherits from the original TypeScript ESLint Parser license, as the majority of the work began there.
 It is licensed under a permissive BSD 2-clause license.